What is MathSpeak?

 MathSpeak continues to be a popular system for communicating math orally, and is used by many screen readers to read mathematical expressions, such as those written in MathML.

-For current information about tools and technologies that support MathSpeak, consult MathSpeak.org and The MathSpeak Initiative.
+For current information about tools and technologies that support MathSpeak, consult MathSpeak.com and The MathSpeak Initiative.
 There are also many relevant articles linked from the Design Science Reference page.